-- 117. With the introduction of HRA self-financing in March 2012 the Council allocated specific loans to both the General Fund and the HRA.
-In the future, new long term loans borrowed will be assigned in their entirety to one pool or the other.
-Interest payable and other costs applicable to each loan are charged directly to the respective revenue account. - 118.
-Interest earned on HRA balances will be calculated and distributed in accordance with DLUHC (Department for Levelling Up, Housing and Communities) guidelines and based on a DMADF risk free rate of return to match the risk free credit exposure applicable to the HRA.
+132. With the introduction of HRA self-financing in March 2012 the Council allocated specific loans to both the General Fund and the HRA.
+Since the introduction of self-financing and in the future, new long-term loans borrowed will be assigned in their entirety to one pool or the other.
+Interest payable and other costs applicable to each loan are charged directly to the respective revenue account.

+133. Interest earned on HRA balances will be calculated and distributed in accordance with DLUHC (Department for Levelling Up, Housing and Communities) guidelines and based on a DMO risk free rate of return to match the risk-free credit exposure applicable to the HRA.
 Differences between the value of the HRA loans pool and the HRA's underlying need to borrow (adjusted for HRA balance sheet resources available for investment) will result in a notional cash balance which may be positive or negative.
 This balance will be measured each year and interest transferred between the General Fund and HRA at the Council's average interest rate on investments, adjusted for credit risk.